Ronaldo (Brazilian footballer): Style of play and legacy

 Emilio Butragueño stated, "Ronaldo creates a goalscoring opportunity where it doesn't exist.
 Most strikers need the midfielders and their teammates, but he does not."
 On his speed of thought, Kaká said "For me the best players are those who are able to think of a play and execute it quickest and in the best way possible, and Ronaldo was the best at that.
 The speed of thought he had – and the speed he had to carry out his actions – were perfect."
 Ronaldo was also a strong and powerful player who could shield the ball from the opposition, with former Italian defender Alessandro Nesta (who faced Ronaldo in a high-profile one on one duel in the 1998 UEFA Cup final which was billed as "the best attacker against the best defender in Serie A") stating: "It was the worst experience of my career.
 Ronaldo is the hardest attacker I've ever had to face."
 Asked who was the toughest opponent of his career, Fabio Cannavaro responded, "I have no doubt, Ronaldo, the phenomenon.
 For my generation he was what Maradona or Pelé were for the previous ones.
 He was unmarkable."
 Sid Lowe compared Ronaldo's ability to take on a number of opponents on a single run to what rugby player Jonah Lomu was doing in the same era.
 Regarding Ronaldo's influence on the evolution of the centre-forward role, French former forward Thierry Henry said: "He did things nobody had seen before.
 He, together with Romário and George Weah, reinvented the centre-forward position.
 They were the first to drop from the box to pick up the ball in midfield, switch to the flanks, attract and disorientate the central defenders with their runs, their accelerations, their dribbling."

-Ronaldo holding his ankle in 2010.
-The injury was the latest for a striker who suffered serious knee injuries which hampered his career in the 2000s.
+Ronaldo's 1997 Ballon d'Or trophy.
+He remains its youngest recipient.